ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

 - Persuaded State engineers to reduce the speed limit on State Route 63/Montague Road.

 I also was elected to serve as Chair of the Joint Capital Planning Committee and Vice-Chair of the Finance Committee.
-I will draw on these experiences and what I have learned from in-depth discussions of the Town Budget as we seek to address the fiscal and growth challenges and the negative impact of the pandemic on economic health of the Town and Amherst residents.
+I will draw what I have learned from in-depth discussions of the Town Budget as we seek to address the fiscal and growth challenges over the next Council term.

-With the aid of Federal CARES Act funds for schools and the Town, Amherst was able to weather a steep loss in revenues as stores and community services shut down but only with very tight operating budgets for schools and services.
-Over the next two years, we have the opportunity to invest new federal aid – some $12 million – from federal stimulus support – to help the Town and residents recover.
+With the aid of Federal CARES Act and ARPA funds for schools and the Town, Amherst was able to weather a steep loss in revenues as stores and community services shut down and at the same time establish CRESS.
+Over the next two years, we face the ongoing challenge of how address public needs with financial accountability to residents.

-Looking forward, the Council will need to work with the School Committee, Superintendent and parents to have an informed, transparent discussion of how best to reconfigure, finance and support our schools.
+- The Council will need to work with the School Committee, Superintendent to have an informed, transparent discussion of how best to finance and support our schools.

 FISCAL RESPONSIBILITY

-Prioritize capital spending by urgent needs while minimizing taxpayer impact.
+Prioritize capital spending by urgent needs to minimize taxpayer impact.

-In addition to schools, Amherst has a backlog of costly infrastructure needs, including a critical need for a new fire station and public works building, and deterioration of roads and sidewalks.
+In addition to schools, Amherst has a backlog of costly infrastructure needs, including a critical need to repair deteriorating roads and sidewalks, a public works building that is in critical condition and a new fire station.

-Over the next two years, we will need to develop a transparent, comprehensive, long-range plan to focus on priorities and on multi-year budgets, and to build voter consensus and confidence in the Council’s oversight.
+Over the next two years, we will to face tough choices.
+This will require transparent, comprehensive, multi-year plan, focusing on urgent needs, and efforts to build voter consensus and confidence in the Council’s oversight.

 DEVELOPMENT AND GROWTH